Basics – from A for attention to Z for zoom fatigue

 ‘Why don't you say something too?’ – Interactivity in online presentations

 No more monologues!
 Online presentations should not and do not have to be monotonous.
-Even with short presentations, it is possible and useful to involve the audience in the presentation in order to achieve greater involvement and attention.
-In this seminar, we will discuss how to do this and that there are more tools than just surveys.
+Even in the case of short lectures, it is possible and useful to involve the audience in the presentation in order to achieve greater involvement and attention.
+In this seminar, we will discuss how this works and that there are more tools than just surveys.

 Objective